Albania - Bikepacking the Backroads

 • Sleep: 3* hotel

-• Included: B, L, D
+• Meals: B, L, D

-We will start the morning with a two hour transfer to the northern side of Lake Ohrid, with bikes loaded on bike racks.
-From here, we will start cycling along the scenic shore of Lake Ohrid towards Pogradec.
-After time for lunch and checking into the hotel, we will do an afternoon loop, crossing over into Macedonia and visiting the monastery of St Naum.
+We start the morning with a two hour transfer to the northern side of Lake Ohrid, with bikes loaded on bike racks.
+From here, we start cycling along the scenic shore of Lake Ohrid towards Pogradec.
+After time for lunch and checking into the hotel, we do an afternoon loop, crossing over into Macedonia and visiting the monastery of St Naum.
 Pack your passport!

 Lake Ohrid is one of the oldest and most ecologically diverse lakes in the world.

-• Included: B,L
+• Meals: B,L

 Leaving Lake Ohrid, we climb to a high plateau bounded by mountains.
 We continue following the gorge for awhile until the hills open up, leading to a vast plain and a colourful patchwork of individual farms.
 There will be time to explore the town of Korcë after our ride and take a walk around the ‘Paris of Albania.’